Associate Professor in Human Geography

 - A description of all academic work by the applicant that she/he considers most significant and that he/she wishes the evaluation committee to pay particular attention to

-- A list of all publications with bibliographical references.
+- A full list of publications with bibliographical references.

 - Co-authored work will be evaluated.
 If it is difficult to identify the individual contributions to a co-authored work, applicants must enclose a short descriptive summary of what he/she has contributed to the work.